Originally posted: 8/07/2020

 Do you not know that when you present yourselves to someone as slaves for obedience, you are slaves of the one whom you obey, either of sin resulting in death, or of obedience resulting in righteousness?
 17 But thanks be to God that though you were slaves of sin, you became obedient from the heart to that form of teaching to which you were committed, 18 and having been freed from sin, you became slaves of righteousness, (Romans 6:16-18).

-The flesh is naturally selfish, concerned most about how things affect us first and foremost.
+The flesh is naturally selfish, concerned first and foremost about how things affect us.
 So, it is more than feasible that when we continue to present our members as slaves to sin, we must have some kind of confidence and hope that our choice will reap a benefit on our behalf.
 Why else would we persist in that behavior?

 But only faith in Jesus is saving faith, the faith that trusts His cross and grace to Set Us Free.
 And when we place our faith in His finished work on the cross, He Sets Us Free from the penalty of sin, and also from the power of sin, so that we can now walk and live by the Spirit.

 Trusting in anything other than His cross for our justification is disobedience and separates us from His grace.
 So really, whether we embrace disobedience through sin or through works of the flesh, both are a departure from His Grace.

 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.
 (5:4).